Key Highlights

 -

-Cover for unforeseen cost expenditures where one should provide more than the given or required amount that one needs, indicating that you are better prepared for emergencies or unforeseen expenses.
+Cover for unforeseen costs, where you provide more than the given or required amount, indicating that you are better prepared for emergencies or unforeseen expenses.

 Seeking Professional Assistance